junxit/us-congress-bills-111/metadata.md

 - 2010-09-28 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 111-626.
 - 2010-09-28 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 111-626.
 - 2010-09-28 — The title of the measure was amended.
 Agreed to without objection.
+- 2010-09-29 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.